|

 gun mounts.
 There was no fire and damage control made temporary repairs while

-24,000 military and civilian personnel of the Republic of China from the Tachen
+civilian personnel of the Republic of China from the Tachen Islands, off the

-Islands, off the China coast.
-She remained in the area patrolling the Taiwan
+China coast.
+She remained in the area patrolling the Taiwan Straits and the

-Straits and the South China Sea until June.
-For this operation, Midway was
+South China Sea until June.
+For this operation, Midway was awarded the China

-awarded the China Service Medal.
-Midway left Yokosuka, Japan and returned to NAS
+Service Medal.
+Midway left Yokosuka, Japan and returned to NAS Alameda,

-Alameda, California in July 1955.
-She entered Puget Sound Naval Shipyard,
+California in July 1955.
+She entered Puget Sound Naval Shipyard, Washington and

 While the gradual removal of armament helped to curtail the burden of excessive